-Approximately 1.4m UK homeowners will reach the end of their fixed-rate mortgage deals before the end of 2023, at a time when markets predict that the Bank of England base rate could get as high as 5.5%.
-With the Bank of England base rate currently at 5.25%, its highest level for 15 years, many homeowners are wondering whether it is worth ditching their current fixed-rate mortgage deals and locking into a new fixed-rate mortgage now.
+Approximately 1.6m UK homeowners will reach the end of their fixed-rate mortgage deals over the year 2024, at a time when interest rates remain higher than those that most borrowers will have arranged before September 2022.
+With the Bank of England base rate currently at 5.25%, its highest level for 15 years, many homeowners are wondering if remortgaging could help reduce the overall cost of repaying a mortgage.

 However, doing so almost certainly means paying an early repayment charge (ERC), in order to escape the lender's current fixed-rate deal.
 In this article I look at how high interest rates might go and how to work out whether it’s worth remortgaging early.

 How high will mortgage rates go?

 In my regularly updated article titled “When will interest rates rise (or in fact be cut)?”
 I detail where the market is predicting the Bank of England base rate is likely to be in the coming months, as well as up to five years in the future.
 The chart below shows where financial markets currently believe the Bank of England base rate will be in the future.
 Remember, that the best fixed-rate mortgage deals tend to offer rates that are often 1% to 1.5% higher than the Bank of England base rate.
 However, the rate of interest you will be charged if you were to remortgage will depend on your personal circumstances as well as the type of mortgage that you are considering.

 Get a FREE mortgage review